 The furniture we purchased was affordable to a fault.
 This sofa and chair set came from Walmart and cost $300.
 IIt has no cushioning – you can feel the frame when you’re sitting on it!

 Joe hates it!

 Interior Designer Trick: The Rule of Thirds

-A large reason I chose this sofa and chair set was because it had a low height.
-Lower furniture heights are perfect for a small room with 7 foot ceilings.
+A large reason I chose this sofa and chair set was that it had a low height.
+Lower furniture heights are perfect for a small room with 7-foot ceilings.
 Interior designers live by the rule of thirds, meaning that your furniture, chair rails, and tables should only be as high as 1/3 of your total room height.